digitoimistodude/air-light/README.md

 - [WordPress.org](https://wordpress.org/themes/air-light/)
 - [Demo site](https://dudetest.xyz/air/)

-Whenever you have updates that are worthwile, commit them with clear commit messages and then do versioning.
+Whenever you have updates that are worthwhile, commit them with clear commit messages and then do versioning.
 Every meaningful commit or bunch of commits that form a feature together make the version go up semantically 0.0.1.

 Use bash alias (replace YOURUSERNAME with your own):